pferdalburakcinar/100DaysOfSwift/README.md

 day 16 part2: project 12 completed.
 I learned and used UserDefaults.
 I implemented userdefaults in project 1, project 2 and prorject 5.
 With the help of UserDefaults, we can save any data in the phone

 day 17 : project 13 completed.
 I learned coreimage library to manupulate images.

+day 17 part2 : project 15 completed.
+I learned and used animations